It's important to

 growths for skin cancer.

-Time needed for treatment.
+The time needed for treatment.
 Topical (putting medicine on the wart) treatment is often

 slower than surgical treatment.
 Some treatment methods, such as immunotherapy